pashford/zfswiki/wiki/Workflow/Test.md

 # Testing Changes to ZFS

 The code in the ZFS on Linux project is quite complex.
-A minor error in a change could easily introduce new bugs into the software, causing unforseeable problems.
+A minor error in a change could easily introduce new bugs into the software, causing unforeseeable problems.
 In an attempt to avoid this, a test suite has been developed.
 This test suite is run against multiple architectures and distributions by the Github system when a PR (Pull Request) is submitted.

 A subset of the full test suite can be run by the developer to perform a preliminary verification of the changes in their *local* repository.